umass-cs-326/326_project/README.md

 To run:

+download the latest copy of the repo

-go to src/locallibrary, run init.sh then python manage.py runserver 8080
+go to src/locallibrary, run init.sh then run python manage.py runserver 8080